Albanian nobility: Albanian nobility under Venice

-Kingdom of Naples
+Albanian nobility under the Kingdom of Naples

 In 1451, many Albanian noblemen became vassals of the Kingdom of Naples.
-The first was Skanderbeg who signed the Treaty of Gaeta on March 26, 1451 and after him many other Albanian noblemen like George Araniti, Ghin Musachi, George Strez Balšić, Peter Spani, Pal Dukagjini, Thopia Musachi, Peter of Himara, Simon Zenebishi and Carlo II Tocco signed similar treaties.
+The first was Skanderbeg who signed the Treaty of Gaeta on March 26, 1451 and after him many other Albanian noblemen like George Arianiti, Ghin Musachi, George Strez Balšić, Peter Spani, Pal Dukagjini, Thopia Musachi, Peter of Himara, Simon Zenebishi and Carlo II Tocco signed similar treaties.
 Skanderbeg had to fulfill his vassal obligations to send his forces to Italy to support Ferdinand I of Naples in his struggle against the Angevin Dynasty.
 In return, the Kingdom of Naples provided financial and military support to its vassals in Albania and maintained a permanent garrison in Kruje.

+Principality of Albania

+The Principality of Albania was founded by Karl Thopia in 1359 who ruled the lands in central Albania between the rivers of Mat and Shkumbin.
+The principality was also able to conquer Durazzo from the Anjou who had controlled it at the time.
+He was later succeeded by his ill son Gjergj Thopia, who married Serbian princesss Teodora Branković and had no issue.
+The remaining lands were split and fought between Helena Thopia and Karl’s illegitimate son Niketa Thopia.

 Religion and language

 The religion of the Albanian nobility depended on the religion of their lords, or the power that could threaten their political existence.
 Until the end of 14th century the Albanian nobility were Christians (Orthodox or Catholic).
 After the Battle of Savra in 1385 most of the local Albanian nobility became vassals of the Ottoman Empire and began converting to Islam.
 In the end of 17th century the Albanian nobility was majority islamized.
 The official language of correspondence in the Medieval principalities in Albania controlled by local nobility were Greek, Latin or Slavic.